StrangeBeeCorp/docs/docs/flow/user-guides/workflow-templates.md

 * Trigger wiring: Create the TheHive notification with a *Webhook* notifier pointing to the trigger URL, as described in [Add a Trigger](add-trigger.md#add-a-webhook-trigger).
 * Email notification: The *Send Email - Critical Alert* node ships with `N/A` placeholders.
 Set the sender and recipient addresses, or remove the node.
 * Alert status: The `:x:` reaction sets the *FalsePositive* status.
 Change it if your organization uses other [alert statuses](../../thehive/administration/status/about-statuses.md).
-* Watch duration: The *For Each* loop runs nine iterations with a 20-second pause.
+* Watch duration: The *For each* loop runs nine iterations with a 20-second pause.
 Increase these values to watch reactions for longer.

 ## Suspicious email campaign